slarmoo/.github/profile/javascript/json/json.md

 JavaScript Object Notation (JSON) was conceived by Douglas Crockford in 2001 while working at Yahoo!
 JSON, pronounced like the name Jason, received official standardization in 2013 and 2017 (ECMA-404, [RFC 8259](https://datatracker.ietf.org/doc/html/rfc8259)).

 JSON provides a simple, and yet effective way, to share and store data.
 By design JSON is easily convertible to, and from, JavaScript objects.
-This make it a very convenient data format when working with web technologies.
+This makes it a very convenient data format when working with web technologies.
 Because of its simplicity, standardization, and compatibility with JavaScript, JSON has become one of the world's most popular data formats.

 ### Format